gustavochm/phasepy/docs/source/equilibrium/phasepy.multiflash.rst

 Multicomponent mixtures
 ***********************

-When working with multicomponent mixtures (3 or more) a multiflhas has to be perfomed in order to compute three phase equilibrium.
+When working with multicomponent mixtures (3 or more) a multiflash has to be perfomed in order to compute three phase equilibrium.
 This algorithm ensures that a stable phases are computed.

->>> from phasepy import component, mixture, virialgama, unifac
+>>> from phasepy import component, mixture, virialgama
 >>> from phasepy.equilibrium import vlle
 >>> ethanol = component(name = 'ethanol', Tc = 514.0, Pc = 61.37, Zc = 0.241, Vc = 168.0, w = 0.643558,
 ...
 Ant = [  11.61809279, 3423.0259436 ,  -56.48094263],